YAMANX8/academic-compass/README.md

 ## License

-This project is licensed under the MIT License.
+This project does not have any license.

 ## Acknowledgments